atextor/OGIT-wiki/API-Reference.md

     {
       if (ret.error) return handleError(error);

-      // graphit now has a token, it will automatically set it for all ongoing requests });
+      // graphit now has a token as a cookie, it will automatically set it for all ongoing requests });

 ### get